Finn is a clinician with a Master's in Social Work from CSU Bakersfield. He also has a Master's in Library Science.

 The study was funded by the United States Office of Naval Research.

 The implications of this study say a lot about behavior in social groups.
-Whether they are in a school or neighborhood clique, if certain individuals are excluded or there are escalations between two political powers, the study reveals many truths about human nature.
+Whether they are in a school or neighborhood clique, if certain individuals are excluded, or if there are escalations between two political powers, the study reveals many truths about human nature.

 Although there are many critics of the study who cite the population used as well as the methods, I think anyone who looks at what happened will recognize similar tendencies and practices in the world around them.